zephyrproject-rtos/zephyr/boards/riscv/tlsr9528a/doc/index.rst

 - Maximum 3 GPIO pins could be configured to generate interrupts simultaneously.
 All pins must be related to different ports and use different IRQ numbers.
 - DMA mode is not supported by I2C, SPI and Serial Port.
-- UART hardware flow control is not implemented.
 - SPI Slave mode is not implemented.
 - I2C Slave mode is not implemented.